 Get Help For Animals In Need!

 The Arlington Humane Society is on the side of you and your pet.

 The humane society is so great to work with.
 Because everyone there is so nice and supportive, and they're all animal lovers like me.

 A Better World For Pets in Arlington Since 1984

 The Arlington Humane Society was founded in 1984 by pet industry professionals, i.e., veterinarians; kennel owners and dog trainers on the principle of Retention not Surrender.
 There are numerous other shelters in the local area that take unwanted pets; over 90% of which are killed.
 The Society is and has been a non-killing, educational Society since 1984.
 We will do everything within our power to help pet owners keep their pets.
 This includes training and problem behavior resolution programs and low cost veterinary services among many other things.
 Surrendering your pet to any other organization, regardless of what they say or how much money you donate is most likely a death warrant for your pet.

 The Arlington Humane Society is a totally volunteer organization.
 No one gets paid.
 Further, the Society operates out of donated space, donated by local kennels and veterinarians.
 If the Society had to pay for these facilities, staff and other services that are donated free of charge, it would cost many thousands of dollars which the Society does not have.
 All Society policies and programs are governed by our Board of Directors.

-Note To Pit Bull Dog Owners: We do not deal with this breed of dog or other overly aggressive breeds due to the fact that we are all volunteers and the Society insurance will not cover dog attacks.
-Your municipal operated Animal Control agency has a professional, paid staff trained to deal with these dogs.
+Note To Pit Bull Dog Owners: Due to the fact Society insurance does not cover dog attacks, we cannot deal with breeds known for aggression.
+Your municipal operated Animal Control agency has professional staff trained and paid to deal with such dog breeds.
 We do not.